nilac16/DoseCUDA/beam_modeling/README.md

 # Proton Pencil Beam Modeling

-This repository contains code that automates proton pencil beam modeling by generating key parameters required for dose calculations.
-The modeling process uses data from pristine Bragg peaks to build lookup tables and fitting functions for dose and beam characteristics.
+The modeling process currently uses data from pristine Bragg peaks computed using an existing pencil beam model to build lookup tables for each proton beam energy, which are saved as `.csv` files.

 ## Overview